0xSero/partisia-docs/docs/operator.md

   environment:
   - JAVA_TOOL_OPTIONS="-Xmx2G"
 ````
+**Note: If your have the recommended memory of 8 GB RAM it is OK to increase JVM memory up to 6 GB, just be aware of the issues  this can cause for your garbage collector**

-Save the file by presssing `CTRL+O` and then `ENTER` and then `CTRL+X`.
+Save the file by pressing `CTRL+O` and then `ENTER` and then `CTRL+X`.
-Keep an eye on the indentation since YAML is whitespace sensitive and it won't work if the indentaion is off.
+Keep an eye on the indentation since YAML is whitespace sensitive, and it won't work if the indentation is off.

-You don't yet have access to the Partisia container repository so you first need to login.
+You don't yet have access to the Partisia container repository, so you first need to log in.

 ````bash
 sudo docker login -u <GitLab e-mail address> registry.gitlab.com